kevinhamood/Inventory-Management-System/README.md

 # Order :

-The API helps whether the order is ready to be shipped or not meaning that if the order is packaged or not, also checks if the order can fit into the inventory because of its size.
+The API helps determine whether the order is ready to be shipped or not meaning that if the order is packaged or not, it also checks if the order can fit into the inventory because of its size.

 ![img3333](https://github.com/kevinhamood/Inventory-Management-System-/assets/54774286/4d8c2843-607b-42d6-8a45-a5ade3c07366)